Jeffrey Dahmer's childhood home

 This is Jeffrey Dahmer's childhood home.

-It is situated at 4480 West Bath Road, on the northwestern outskirts of Akron, Ohio.
+It is located at 4480 West Bath Road in Akron, Ohio.

-Although Dahmer was born in Milwaukee, Wisconsin, his family moved to Doylestown, Ohio, when he was just six years old.
+Although he was born in Milwaukee, Wisconsin, his family moved to Doylestown, Ohio, when he was just six years old.

 After living in Doylestown for two years, Lionel and Joyce decided to buy this picturesque three-bedroom house near Fairlawn.